 You must indicate on the wage claim form how much you are seeking in your wage claim.
 This may be the most confusing part of your claim.
 To make sure you are claiming all that you may claim, you may need a lawyer’s assistance.
-Wage claim lawyers should know each and every type of claim you may make in your wage claim, which should maximize how much you can claim.
+California wage claim lawyers should know each and every type of claim you may make in your wage claim, which should maximize how much you can claim.

 Once you fill out and sign your form, you must deliver it to your local Labor Commissioner office.

-If it has taken too long for the Labor Commissioner to get back to you, you may want to seek legal representation.
+If it has taken too long for the California Labor Commissioner to get back to you, you may want to seek legal representation.
 The lawyers at Strauss & Strauss, APC know many of the employees of the Labor Board offices in California, so we can try to find out why there is a delay.
 It may be that the Labor Board lost your claim form, so you may have to file another one.

 How to File Your Wage Claim in Civil Court

 Most people need a lawyer to file a civil court wage claim.
 The process includes drafting a complaint and filing it with the clerk of the superior court for the county in which you performed work for the defendant-employer.
-You may also file in the United States District Court for the district in which you performed work for the defendant-employer.
+You may also file for unpaid wages in the United States District Court for the district in which you performed work for the defendant-employer.

-You may also file a small claims action to recover wages owed.
+Another option is to file a small claims action to recover wages owed.
 You cannot have a lawyer in a small claims action.

 We represent employees in California wage claims every day.
 Contact us today if you are in need of representation in your Labor Commissioner wage claim action.

-Ayala v.
+- Ayala v.
 Terminix International, Inc.

-Bautista v.
+- Bautista v.
 Alliance Environmental Group

-Bognuda v.
+- Bognuda v.
 Great White Dental